TooTallNate/node-amf/README.md

 node-amf
 ========
-### "Action Message Format" read() and write() functions for Buffers
+### "[Action Message Format][AMF]" read() and write() functions for Buffers
 [![Build Status](https://travis-ci.org/TooTallNate/node-amf.png?branch=master)](https://travis-ci.org/TooTallNate/node-amf)

-This module reads and writes AMF (Action Message Format, commonly used with Adobe products) data types with Buffer instances.
+This module reads and writes AMF ([Action Message Format][AMF], commonly used with Adobe products) data types to/from node.js `Buffer` instances.

+For example, the [FLV][node-flv] container format by Adobe encodes its "metadata" packets with AMF data.
+This module can decode those packets back into JavaScript values.

 Installation
 ------------